pydelhi/talks/guidelines.md

 # Guidelines for Submitting a Proposal and Delivering an Impactful Talk

 We're excited to welcome proposals for talks and presentations!
 Whether you're an experienced speaker or new to public speaking, these guidelines will help you submit a strong proposal and deliver an engaging and effective talk.
-We are here to support you through every step of the process!
+Keep in mind that these are high-level guidelines, not hard and fast rules.
+The most important thing is to learn and have fun!
+And we are always here to support you through every step of the process!

 Please note that all talks are licensed under a [Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).